 Obtaining a Library card is quick and easy.
 Cards are free and most are issued immediately.
 You may register for a card at the Ives Main Library or at any of our four branches.
 New Haven residents may also pre-register for a card online.
 Cards are valid for three years and may be used in any public library in Connecticut.

 Click here for copy of a library card application for the New Haven Free Public Library

-Haga clic aquí para obtener copia de una solicitud de tarjeta de biblioteca para la biblioteca pública de Nueva GRATIS HAVEN
+Haga clic aquí para obtener copia de una solicitud de tarjeta de biblioteca para la biblioteca pública de New Haven

 If you have a library card… you now have a library account.